zbtolon/customer-portal/cpsetupfedid.md

 A role defines, for the service provider, what the user is authorized to do (through permissions) in their system after the user has been authenticated.
 For example, the *User* role might be permitted to only view different screens, but not update or add.

 Multiple users can be assigned to a single role.
-Also, if a role exists in the identity provider but not in {{site.data.keyword.BluSoftlayer}} infrastructure, the user can still log in to {{site.data.keyword.BluSoftlayer}} infrastructure but the user does not have any permissions assigned to a role.
+Also, if a role exists in the identity provider but not in {{site.data.keyword.BluSoftlayer}} infrastructure, the user can still log in to {{site.data.keyword.BluSoftlayer}} infrastructure but the user doesn't have any permissions that are assigned to a role.
 {: tip}